My gluten free almond flour peanut butter cookies will be ready to eat and impossible to resist in just 20 minutes!

 Store gluten free peanut butter cookies and in an airtight container out of direct sunlight on the bench or in the pantry.
 Cookies will stay fresh for several days.

 Almond flour peanut butter cookies are an excellent addition to your kids’ lunchboxes, providing extra protein to help them get through their busy school days.
 They’re also the perfect accompaniment with your morning or afternoon tea, or a scrumptious supper snack.

-Alternatively, no flour chocolate chip cookies are fabulous paired with mango ice cream – yum!
+Alternatively, gluten free almond flour cookies are fabulous paired with mango ice cream - yum!

 Are you keen to try some of my other almond-inspired recipes?
-What about my delicious Tosca Cake – a moist and buttery Swedish almond cake.
-Or the ever-popular Raspberry Almond Bars – perfect for holiday entertaining.
-And for true decadent dessert lovers, what about my Orange, Dark Chocolate, and Almond Ricotta Crumble Cheesecake?
+What about my delicious Tosca Cake - a moist and buttery Swedish almond cake.
+Or the ever-popular Raspberry Almond Bars - perfect for holiday entertaining.
+And for true decadent dessert lovers, what about my Sicilian Cheesecake?

-I’d love to get some feedback on my peanut butter cookie recipe.
+I’d love to get some feedback on my peanut butter almond flour cookie recipe.
 Did you substitute the peanut butter for almond butter?
-Did you swap out the choc chips and replace them with dried blueberries?
+Did you swap out the chocolate chips and replace them with dried blueberries?
 Please leave a message below letting me know about your baking experience, as well as anything else you’ve made using almond flour.

 If you enjoyed this recipe, I'd really appreciate a star rating and a comment or tag me on instagram @marcellina.in.cucina.

 Either way, I love to hear from you!

 If you haven't yet subscribed to the newsletter, don't forget to click here so that you don't miss out on more delicious food, tips and news!